CEvin Key: Musical style

 Key mentioned that the intention behind Skinny Puppy's music was to create something that had its own unique and original sound, set apart from groups such as Nitzer Ebb, which he considered "all beat and no music, with lyrics that don't capture what Ogre does".
 In a 1990 interview with The Pittsburgh Press, Key was apprehensive in classifying his music as industrial, saying that the success of Ministry and Nine Inch Nails had caused the scene to lose sight of its original goal and identity:

 [The scene started as] a cool artsy kind of thing and it's sort of grown into something more mainstream ...
 They're just doing what they can to get themselves in the position of being seen as cool ...
-For me to say that it shouldn't exist would be censorship and would be completely everything i'm against.
+For me to say that it shouldn't exist would be censorship and would be completely everything I'm against.
 But be sure there are people trying to use this as a step ladder to crotch-rock riviera.

 Key considered the Lexicon PCM 41 delay to be an essential piece of equipment for his early music, and said that he didn't believe "any of our music could be in existence without a digital delay".
-He made frequent use of instruments such as the Roland TR-808 and Roland TR-909 drum machines, which proved central to his original setup for Skinny Puppy, and the ARP 2500.
+He made frequent use of instruments such as the Roland TR-808 and Roland TR-909 drum machines, which proved central to his original setup for Skinny Puppy, and the ARP 2600.
 His first experience with modular synthesizers was when a member of Psychic TV brought in a Serge panel for the recording of The Process.
-For live performances, he uses a Moog synthesizer, Roland V-Synth, Teenage Engineering OP-1, and an array of analog effects triggers such as a Pearl Syncussion SY-1.
+For live performances, he uses a Moog synthesizer, Roland V-Synth, Ashun Sound Machines Hydrasynth, Teenage Engineering OP-1, and an array of analog effects triggers such as a Pearl Syncussion SY-1.

 Personal life

-Key considers himself a pacifist and is a keen animal lover and supporter of animal rights.
-He is especially fond of cats and made a dedication to them on his 1998 solo album Music for Cats, claiming they played a major role in his upbringing.
-"I'm a cat lover, and cats have basically been keeping me my whole life".
+Key considers himself a pacifist and is a supporter of animal rights.
+He made a dedication to cats on his 1998 solo album Music for Cats, claiming they played a major role in his upbringing, noting "I'm a cat lover, and cats have basically been keeping me my whole life".
 His affection for cats came from his mother, who was a cat trainer and breeder.
-Out of his siblings, he described himself as the only one who lived "out-on-the-edge" and said that they had led successful careers in their chosen fields.
-His older brother, who left the family home at 17, became an artist and designer, while his younger sister became a legal secretary.
-His mother died early in 1985.
 He stopped using hard drugs in 1994 and supports the decriminalization of marijuana.
-In a 1998 interview with Chart magazine, he said his choice to stay away from drugs had been a relatively easy decision in light of Goettel's death:
+In a 1998 interview with Chart magazine, he said his choice to stay away from drugs had been a relatively easy decision in light of Goettel's death.